johncrisostomo/Pokemon-Go-Clone/README.md

 # A simple Pokemon Go clone

 Playing around with MapKit and Core Data.
 This app just to practice iOS development.

 No copyright violation was intended.

 There are also a lot of code duplication in this project.
-I've done that in purpose to help my muscle memory get used to Swift/UIKit.
+I've done that on purpose to help my muscle memory get used to Swift/UIKit.

 Images are from [RoundIcons Freebies](http://www.flaticon.com/packs/pokemon-go)

 ![screenshot1](https://github.com/johncrisostomo/Pokemon-Go-Clone/blob/master/screenshots/ss1.png)